unosquare/swan/README.md

  properties.GetAttribute("mail").StringValue.Info();
 ```
 #### Example 3: `Searching entries`
+ There are three scopes for searching entries :
+1. **ScopeBase**: searches only at the base dn
+2. **ScopeOne**: searches all entries one level under the specified dn
+3. **ScopeSub**: as mentioned above this allows to search entries at all levels

 ```csharp
 // Retrieve all entries that have the specified email using ScopeSub
 // which searches all entries at all levels under and including the specified base DN